Enforcement of the Anti-Money Laundering Act

 - Click ‘Proceed’ to start filling in your application.

-Applications usually take two weeks to process, but delays are possible if a lot of applications are submitted at the same time or if further enquiries are needed.
+It usually takes two weeks to process an application, but delays are possible if a lot of applications are submitted at the same time or if further enquiries are needed.
+Your company can continue to operate normally during the processing of the application.

 Reporting suspicious transactions

-If you spot an unusual transaction, it is your responsibility to delve deeper into its background and purpose.
+If you notice an abnormal transaction, you must examine the basis and purpose of the transaction in further detail and, if necessary, the origin of the assets related to the transaction.
 A transaction can be unusual, for example, if it does not fit the customer’s profile or is different from the customer’s previous transactions.

 To test whether a transaction should be considered unusual, you can compare it against